Single transferable vote: Benefits

-In the 2020 Irish election where members of Dáil Éireann, known as TDs (Dáil deputies), were elected by single transferable vote from 39 constituencies, each with between three and five seats, each member was elected with about the same number of votes and a large proportion of votes cast in each district were used to actually elect someone.
+In the 2020 Irish election, members of the Dáil Éireann, known as TDs (Dáil deputies), were elected by single transferable vote in 39 constituencies, each with between three and five seats.
+Each member was elected with about the same number of votes, and a large proportion of votes cast in each district were used to actually elect someone.
 Most elected members were elected by achieving the quota.
 Thus in each district, most elected members were elected by receiving exactly the same number of votes.
-Quota did vary from district to district but in some cases this was due to unforeseeable variance in voter turnout.
+Quota did vary from district to district, but in some cases this was due to unforeseeable variance in voter turnout.
 In Dublin Bay South, the quota was 7919, while in Wexford it was 12,513.
 Voter turnout in the first was only 52 percent, while in the latter, 67 percent of eligible voters voted.
 The number of eligible voters per district seat was similar in each district (19,250 in Dublin Bay South, 22,600 in Wexford).

 In the 2020 Irish election the few elected with less than full quota received a number of votes close to quota as well.
 In Dublin Bay South, two were elected with less than quota but the final vote tally of the least popular of these was only about 10 percent less than quota.

 A large proportion of the votes cast in the 2020 Irish election were used to elect someone, with relatively few being wasted.
 Perhaps one full quota or less is not used to elect anyone in each district.
 In Dublin Bay South, 78 percent of votes cast were used to elect the winners.
 As well, in Dublin Bay South, 80 percent of the first preferences were placed on candidates of the four parties that elected a member.
 So party-wise a large proportion of voters saw someone elected that shared their sentiments.

 In Cambridge, Massachusetts, under STV in 2021, 90 percent of voters saw their vote help to elect a candidate, more than 65 percent of voters saw their first choice candidate elected, and more than 95 percent of voters saw at least one of their top three choices elected.